taniaortiz0/Active-Directory-Home-Lab/README.md

 ![image](https://github.com/user-attachments/assets/cb757ab0-767e-47af-8b93-c62316c455ef)

 Next, I installed and configured RAS (Remote Access Server) with NAT (Network Address Translation).
-The Windows 11 client will be in a private-virtual network, but still be able to access the Internet through the DC.
+This will be utilized for the Windows 11 client to be in a private-virtual network, but still be able to access the Internet through the DC.

 ![DHCP](https://github.com/user-attachments/assets/fdbd4e46-b9fc-4c6c-876e-7ec53647f126)

 Next, I installed DHCP Server for the Windows 11 client to get an IP address which will give it access to the Internet meanwhile, it's in a private-internal network.